 Triple Bridge

 The Tromostovje, or Triple Bridge, is a trio of Prešeren Square bridges that cross the Ljubljanica River.
-The central bridge is the oldest one made of limestone that connects the historic Old Town with the modern side of Ljubljana.
+The central bridge is the oldest one, made of limestone, connecting the historic Old Town with the modern side of Ljubljana.
 The other two concrete bridges were added almost 90 years later, in the 1930s.
 Each pedestrian-only bridge is adorned with elegant lanterns and balustrade panels.
 It would help if you visited the place in the evening, as the entire area is magically illuminated.

 This famous public square in Ljubljana was formerly the meeting point for several roads leading to one of the city’s old gates, named after Slovenia’s national poet, France Prešeren.
 More importantly, the square is a popular gathering spot with a giant statue of Prešeren.
 It is a venue for summer concerts and events.
 Many exciting sights surround it, including the Urbanc House, a magnificent Art Nouveau building.